Smartphone use among U.S. teens is up sharply - survey

 The figure for smartphone use rises to 44 percent for those ages 14 to 17, in line with the 45 percent figure for adults, Madden said.

-About three in four teenagers, or 74 percent, say they access the Internet on cell phones, tablets and other mobile devices at least occasionally.
+About three in four teenagers, or 74 percent, say they ccess the Internet on cell phones, tablets and other mobile devices at least occasionally.

 The survey showed that 93 percent of teenagers have a computer or have access to one at home.